hippiehunter/dblbook/src/complex_types/classes.md

-# Classes
-#### Classes: The Building Blocks of Object-Oriented Programming<!--I think the heading levels are off in this topic.
+# Classes: The Building Blocks of Object-Oriented Programming<!--I think the heading levels are off in this topic.
 Can this line just be the title?
 And then the next two headings are level 4, followed by some level 3 headings.
 Is that really what we want?-->

 In object-oriented programming (OOP), classes serve as the foundational building blocks.
 They encapsulate data and methods that operate on that data into a single unit.
 When you hear the word "encapsulation," think of it as a protective shield that prevents external code from accidentally modifying the internal state of an object.
 This shield ensures data integrity and allows for modular and maintainable code.

-#### Defining classes
+## Defining classes
 ```
 [access] [modifiers] CLASS name [EXTENDS class] [IMPLEMENTS interface, ...]
+&  [INHERITS [class,] [interface[, ...]]]
 member_def
   .
   .